-The Employer is required to provide for each training a class roster and all certifications, licenses, certificates of completion, etc. If these are not received reimbursement will be withheld until received.
+The Employer is required to provide for each training a class roster and all certifications, licenses, certificates of completion, expenses, employer match worksheet, etc...
+If these are not received reimbursement will be withheld until received.

 VI.
 DOCUMENTATION AND DATA ENTRY REQUIREMENTS